-2.0 Timeliness of Services/Documentation 2.1 Client Eligibility In addition to the general eligibility criteria, individuals must meet one or more of the following criteria in order to be eligible for clinical case management services: • Individual living with HIV in mental health treatment/counseling and/or substance abuse treatment services or whose history or behavior may indicate the individual may need mental health and/or substance abuse treatment/counseling now or in the future. • Clinical criteria for admission into clinical case management must include one of the following: Documentation of HIV+ status, mental health and substance abuse status, residence, identification, and income in the client record 2.2 Discharge/Closure from Clinical Case Management Services In addition to the general requirements, a client may be discharged from clinical case management services for the following reasons. ■ Client has achieved a sustainable level of stability and independence. ➤ Substance Abuse - Client has successfully completed an outpatient substance abuse treatment program. ➤ Mental Health - Client has successfully accessed and is engaged in mental health treatment and/or has completed mental health treatment plan objectives.
+2.0 Timeliness of Services/Documentation 2.1 Client Eligibility In addition to the general eligibility criteria, individuals must meet one or more of the following criteria in order to be eligible for clinical case management services: • Individual living with HIV in mental health treatment/counseling and/or substance abuse treatment services or whose history or behavior may indicate the individual may need mental health and/or substance abuse treatment/counseling now or in the future. • Clinical criteria for admission into clinical case management must include one of the following: • Client is actively symptomatic with a DSM (most current, American Psychiatric Association approved) diagnosis, especially including substance-related disorders (abuse/dependence), mood disorders (Bipolar depression), depressive disorders, anxiety disorders, and other psychotic disorders; or DSM (most current, American Psychiatric Association approved) diagnosis personality disorders. • Client has a mental health condition or substance abuse pattern that interferes with his/her ability to adhere to medical/medication regimen and needs motivated to access mental health or substance abuse treatment services. • Client is in mental health counseling or chemical dependency treatment.
+Documentation of HIV+ status, mental health and substance abuse status, residence, identification, and income in the client record 2.2 Discharge/Closure from Clinical Case Management Services In addition to the general requirements, a client may be discharged from clinical case management services for the following reasons. ■ Client has achieved a sustainable level of stability and independence. ➤ Substance Abuse - Client has successfully completed an outpatient substance abuse treatment program. ➤ Mental Health - Client has successfully accessed and is engaged in mental health treatment and/or has completed mental health treatment plan objectives.
 Documentation in client record.